twilio/twilio-node/README.md

 client.logLevel = 'debug';
 ```

+## Using webhook validation
+See [example](examples/express.js) for a code sample for incoming Twilio request validation

 ## Handling Exceptions

 For an example on how to handle exceptions in this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/node/usage-guide#exceptions).